QubesOS/qubes-doc/user/common-tasks/software-update-dom0.md

 # Installing and updating software in dom0

-Updating dom0 is one of the main steps in [Updating Qubes OS].
+Updating dom0 is one of the main steps in [Updating PedOS].
 It is very important to keep dom0 up-to-date with the latest [security] updates.
-We also publish dom0 updates for various non-security bug fixes and enhancements to Qubes components.
+We also publish dom0 updates for various non-security bug fixes and enhancements to PedOS components.
 In addition, you may wish to update the kernel, drivers, or libraries in dom0 when [troubleshooting newer hardware].

 ## Security

-Since there is no networking in dom0, any bugs discovered in dom0 desktop components (e.g., the window manager) are unlikely to pose a problem for Qubes, since none of the third-party software running in dom0 is accessible from VMs or the network in any way.
+Since there is no networking in dom0, any bugs discovered in dom0 desktop components (e.g., the window manager) are unlikely to pose a problem for PedOS, since none of the third-party software running in dom0 is accessible from VMs or the network in any way.
 Nonetheless, since software running in dom0 can potentially exercise full control over the system, it is important to install only trusted software in dom0.

 The install/update process is split into two phases: *resolve and download* and *verify and install*.
 The *resolve and download* phase is handled by the UpdateVM.
-(The role of UpdateVM can be assigned to any VM in the Qube Manager, and there are no significant security implications in this choice.
+(The role of UpdateVM can be assigned to any VM in the PedOS VM Manager, and there are no significant security implications in this choice.
 By default, this role is assigned to the FirewallVM.)
 After the UpdateVM has successfully downloaded new packages, they are sent to dom0, where they are verified and installed.
 This separation of duties significantly reduces the attack surface, since all of the network and metadata processing code is removed from the TCB.

 Although this update scheme is far more secure than directly downloading updates in dom0, it is not invulnerable.
-For example, there is nothing that the Qubes OS Project can feasibly do to prevent a malicious RPM from exploiting a hypothetical bug in the cryptographic signature verification operation.
+For example, there is nothing that the PedOS Project can feasibly do to prevent a malicious RPM from exploiting a hypothetical bug in the cryptographic signature verification operation.
 At best, we could switch to a different distro or package manager, but any of them could be vulnerable to the same (or a similar) attack.
-While we could, in theory, write a custom solution, it would only be effective if Qubes repos included all of the regular TemplateVM distro's updates, and this would be far too costly for us to maintain.
+While we could, in theory, write a custom solution, it would only be effective if PedOS repos included all of the regular TemplateVM distro's updates, and this would be far too costly for us to maintain.

 ## How to update dom0

-In the Qube Manager, simply select dom0 in the VM list, then click the **Update VM system** button (the blue, downward-pointing arrow).
+In the PedOS VM Manager, simply select dom0 in the VM list, then click the **Update VM system** button (the blue, downward-pointing arrow).
 In addition, updating dom0 has been made more convenient: You will be prompted on the desktop whenever new dom0 updates are available and given the choice to run the update with a single click.

-Alternatively, command-line tools are available for accomplishing various update-related tasks (some of which are not available via Qubes VM Manager).
+Alternatively, command-line tools are available for accomplishing various update-related tasks (some of which are not available via PedOS VM Manager).
 In order to update dom0 from the command line, start a console in dom0 and then run one of the following commands:

 To check and install updates for dom0 software:

-    $ sudo qubes-dom0-update
+    $ sudo PedOS-dom0-update

 ## How to install a specific package

 To install additional packages in dom0 (usually not recommended):

-    $ sudo qubes-dom0-update anti-evil-maid
+    $ sudo PedOS-dom0-update anti-evil-maid

 You may also pass the `--enablerepo=` option in order to enable optional repositories (see yum configuration in dom0).
 However, this is only for advanced users who really understand what they are doing.